i6iesma/wca-rest-api/README.md

 The reason for doing so is:

 * The data doesn't change that much, max once a day
-* Static file based API is (or should be) very fast
+* Static file-based API is (or should be) very fast
 * I don't want to pay for any hosting because it could get very expensive, very fast

 The API is updated once a day so rankings and results are not real-time.